netmackan/ATimeTracker/docs/timetracker.rst

 Bugs
 ===========
-Please submit bugs by emailing the author.
-You can see the list of known bugs and planned features at the `TimeTracker ditz page`_.
+Please submit bugs on the `ATimeTracker GitHub page`_.

 Credits
 =======